Amazon Prime: Availability

-As of June 2025, Prime memberships are available in 27 countries: Austria, Australia, Belgium, Brazil, Canada, China, Colombia, France, Germany, India, Ireland, Italy, Japan, Luxembourg, Mexico, Malaysia, the Netherlands, Poland, Portugal, Saudi Arabia, Singapore, Spain, Sweden, the Philippines, Thailand, Turkey, the UK, and the US.
+As of June 2025, Prime memberships are available in 28 countries: Australia, Austria, Belgium, Brazil, Canada, China, Colombia, France, Germany, India, Ireland, Italy, Japan, Luxembourg, Malaysia, Mexico, Netherlands, Poland, Portugal, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Thailand, Turkey, United Kingdom, United States.

 The service stopped working in Russia in March 2022, and in Belarus in January 2023.

 As of 2025, while a valid debit or credit card is required to be provided as a backup payment method, it is possible to pay for Amazon Prime subscription fees with Amazon gift card balance in the following countries: Japan, Italy, Spain, Portugal (shared site domain with Spain), Mexico, Canada, France, the United Kingdom the United States, Netherlands (since November 2023), Saudi Arabia (since November 2023), Germany (since November 2023), Luxembourg (shared site domain with Germany).

 In Saudi Arabia and Mexico, users can pay for a Prime membership using only Amazon Gift Cards, without having to provide a credit or debit card beforehand.
 A free trial is not provided if there is no credit or debit card added to a user's account.

-The ability to pay for Amazon Prime with Amazon gift card balance was removed in India in late 2024.
+The ability to pay for Amazon Prime with Amazon gift card balance was removed in India in late 2024/2025.